gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Add an `assemble` lifecycle task for each component.
 - Running `gradle assemble` should build all binaries for the main executable or library
 - Running `gradle uploadArchives` should build and publish all binaries for the main executable or library
-- Add a task for creating a single 'developerImage' for each component.
+- Add a task for creating a single 'developer image' for each component.
     - Build `debug` variant where possible
     - Build shared library variants
     - Build for the current Operating System and architecture